Proj-Ascension/Client/CONTRIBUTION.md

     // Logic
 }
 ```
+- Use only spaces, and indent 4 spaces at a time.
+We use spaces for indentation.
+Do not use tabs in your code.
+You should set your editor to emit spaces when you hit the tab key.

 ### Precautions
 - Every header file must have the #pragma once directive as a multiple inclusion guard (header guard).